-Farm 2 Facts (previously Metrics + Indicators for Impact, MIFI) is an online data collection toolkit that gives markets the opportunities to take charge of their markets.
-F2F’s tool empowers managers to stake a claim in their community’s ecological, social and economic growth by putting them in a position to monitor and analyze market data and contributions.
-Having data in-hand makes decision-making more impactful, and F2F gives managers the confidence to make those decisions.
+Farm 2 Facts (previously Metrics + Indicators for Impact, MIFI) empowers managers to stake a claim in their community’s ecological, social and economic growth by putting them in a position to monitor and analyze market data and contributions.
+Having data in-hand makes decision-making more impactful, and F2F gives managers the confidence to make those decisions that will affect the community.

 TEACHING & RESEARCH APPLICATION DEVELOPMENT